Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Setting Precedents

-Washington’s presidency was marked by his careful consideration of precedents and desire to set a standard for future presidents.
-He established many traditions and customs that still define the office today, such as using the title “Mr. President” and delivering an annual State of the Union address.
+Washington’s presidency was characterized by his careful consideration of precedents and his desire to establish a standard for future presidents.
+He established many traditions and customs that still define the office today, including the use of the title “Mr. President” and the delivery of an annual State of the Union address.

 Washington also faced crucial decisions about the separation of powers and the balance of power between the federal government and the states.
 His actions, such as establishing a cabinet and signing the Judiciary Act of 1789, helped define the roles and responsibilities of the three branches of government and the limits of federal power.